kiranmayi5/Data-Warehouse-Development-and-Analysis/README.md

-My project involved creating a comprehensive data warehouse and utilizing it for insightful analysis and visualizations.

-Design and Creation of a Data Warehouse: I designed a data warehouse, integrating data from multiple sources.
-This involved selecting relevant fields, aggregating data, and ensuring the warehouse includes data from at least six tables with appropriate aggregate statistics.

-SQL Queries for Data Analysis: The project required crafting eight SQL queries to extract meaningful information from the data warehouse.
-These queries ranged from simple data retrieval to more complex ones involving joins, groupings, and aggregate functions.
-Each query was aimed at providing actionable insights for business decisions.
+This project was developed as part of an academic project focusing on building a complete data analytics pipeline.
+The objective was to design a data warehouse, write complex SQL queries to extract actionable insights, and present findings for decision-making.
+The project reflects my skills in data management, SQL, and structured data analysis.

+Project Overview:

+- Data Warehouse: Designed and created a data warehouse from transactional data spanning 11 tables, focusing on aggregating insights from at least 6 tables to track meaningful business metrics.

+- SQL Queries: Developed 8 advanced SQL queries to answer critical business questions, including complex operations such as joins, subqueries, and aggregation functions.
+The queries are designed to uncover valuable trends and provide actionable insights for an organization.

+- Insights and Reporting: The findings from these queries were analyzed and documented, providing recommendations on how these insights could guide strategic business decisions.